wct-james/gronx/README.md

 Then in that entry point you would invoke different tasks if the corresponding Cron expr is due.
 Simple map structure would work for this.

-Check the section below for more sophisticated way of managing tasks automatically using `gronx` daemon called `tasker`.

 ---
 ### Cron Expression